Frequently Asked Questions

 Refunds are generally available beginning the second week of classes.
 Refund checks are processed by the Bursar/Office of Student Accounts, 73 Tremont Street, 6th floor.
 Electronic deposit of refunds to your designated account is also available.

 Refunds are NOT available prior to the first day of classes in any semester, regardless of situation as Federal regulations prohibit the releasing of federal funds to students prior to that time.
 We strongly encourage students to plan to bring sufficient funds to cover their initial month of personal expenses such as food, books and housing.

 Work Study/Student Employment Questions

-The current minimum wage is $13.00 an hour for all on-campus jobs.
+The current minimum wage as of January 1, 2023 is $17.25.
 The pay scale for student workers is established by the University’s Office of Student Financial Services in conjunction with the Office of Human Resources based on job responsibilities, experience and skills required.
 Students are encouraged to return to the same job each year to provide offices/departments with continuity and reduce training needs.
 Student workers who return to the same job each year are rewarded with an annual hourly pay increase.

 Student Account/Billing Questions

 By the 10th of each month, students receive a courtesy email from Student Accounts Services sent to their Suffolk Law School email address indicating that the current month's bill has been posted.
 Student account statements are posted on-line using MySuffolk, a secure web-based tool accessible to registered students.

 Please note that no paper bill is sent.